NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 When the Player explicitly expresses an intention that can meaningfully contribute to a World Challenge, the Game Master SHOULD allow a Quest to emerge promptly.

-The Game Master SHOULD preserve the Player’s underlying intention rather than replacing it with an unrelated predetermined objective.

 A Quest MAY also emerge from apparently unrelated Player activity.

-The Quest should emerge only when the relationship between the Player’s activity and a World Challenge becomes meaningful.
+However, the Quest SHOULD emerge only when the relationship between the Player’s activity and a World Challenge becomes meaningful.

-#### **(2) Quest Formation Feedback**
+#### **(2) Quest Presentation**

-When a Quest is formed, the Game Master SHOULD make its emergence perceptible to the Player through the narrative.
+When a Quest is formed, the Game Master MUST explicitly present the Quest to the Player.

-The Game Master should not necessarily announce it as a game-system notification; instead, the Quest may emerge through Buddy responses, newly available opportunities, institutional reactions, or other observable changes.
-When useful, the Game Master may explicitly summarize the emerging Quest.
+The Quest presentation MUST include:

+(1) **Quest Title**

+(2) **Objective**

+(3) **Completion Conditions**

+(4) **Reward**

+The Quest must be presented in a clear game-readable format so that the Player can understand what they are currently trying to accomplish.

+**Title** concisely states what needs to be accomplished.

+**Objective** specifies a goal that the Game Master can clearly determine whether it has been achieved.

+**Completion Conditions** lists **one to five conditions** required to achieve the Objective.
+If multiple conditions are listed, and any one of them is met, briefly note this fact after the sentence describing that condition.

+**Reward** indicates the actual outcomes obtained within the world as described in sub-section 2.5.6 below.

+A Quest that cannot be completed unless six or more conditions are met can be considered too large; therefore, the Game Master SHOULD break it down into smaller parts to create a Quest that can be completed with five or fewer conditions.

 #### **(3) Challenge Traceability**

-Every Quest must be traceable to one or more World Challenges.
+Every Quest MUST be traceable to one or more World Challenges.
 The GM should ensure that the Quest contributes meaningfully to resolving at least one Challenge and should avoid generating Quests that are unrelated to the Scenario Challenges.

 The Game Master SHOULD NOT assume that there is only one correct solution.
 The Game Master SHOULD allow Player Intent to determine which direction becomes relevant.